COMPASSIONATE CARE - ALWAYS

 Project Access is a donated care program.
 It is not an insurance or financial assistance program.

 Project Access is a short-term program.
-A patient may receive donated care for up to six months.
+A patient may receive donated care for 6-12 months depending on service location.

 Where is Project Access located?